I have to quickly announce a death.

 Finally President Lyndon Johnson was forced to put a stop to this legalized discrimination with the Civil Rights Act of 1964 and the Voting Rights Act of 1965 (yes, black people weren’t allowed to vote either!)

 Today, we still struggle with the forces of evil who would happily return us to the days of slavery if they could.
 Fortunately, they’re in the minority.
 I want you to click on the link below and watch Martin Luther King’s most famous speech (note that he uses the word “Negro”–Spanish for “black”–as that’s what black people were called back in those days) and what I want you to do is make a list of the elements of the case.
 For example, Martin is very obviously averse to injustice!
 So there’s your first element.
 And he’s a Reverend, so, he’s obviously a religious person; and he has a doctorate, so he’s a studious person, and he gives speeches, right?
-So that’s a rubric too, you know.
-So when you’ve found all the elements of the case, try to find rubrics for them, then repertorize, and write to me at LEWRA@aol.com and let me know: What Remedy Is Dr. Martin Luther King, Jr.?
+So that’s a rubric too.
+So when you’ve found all the elements of the case, try to find rubrics for them, then repertorize, and write to me at LEWRA@aol.com and tell me: What Remedy Is Dr. Martin Luther King, Jr.?
 The words to the speech are below.
 The answer will be in next month’s ezine.

 I Have A Dream